 One clear implication of this distinction should be obvious at once: Character plays a larger role in the determination of a public official in a republic compared to the democracy.

-Since the direct object of election in a republic are the representatives rather than the principles or policies of the commonwealth, a large factor in determining that representative would be whether he or she is a “good guy”.
+Since the direct object of election in a republic are the trustees rather than the principles or policies of the commonwealth, a large factor in determining that trustee would be whether he or she is a “good guy”.
 Thus one may not really be familiar with particular policy specifics or principles, but one “trusts” that this or that person is a “sound person” possessed of fine virtues and character.

 Of course in the real world a republic and a democracy are not always so evidently distinguished.
 A public official is often chosen as a means of expressing the will of the people concerning civic principles or policies to be implemented, not merely as someone to lead and decide those principles for them.
 And even a largely republican system, where elections are mainly held to choose leaders, may hold referendums from time to time.
 If we are to place them on a spectrum, America would be the most republican system since it is utterly lacking in civic and institutional facilities for the people to directly express their wishes concerning principles and policies, Britain would be somewhere in the middle where electing members of parliament as representatives are main objects of election, while occasionally there are referendums on critical questions (e.g. Brexit, Scotland, joining the European Community, etc) determining the destiny of the people, and finally we have the Swiss model as the most democratic where the people do regularly vote directly on issues of civic principles and policies.

 Empirical Conditions and Realisability of the Various Arrangements